 LDAP attribute used as user id.
 Default value is 'uid'.

-LDAP attribute used as user name.
+LDAP attribute used as username.
 Default value is 'cn'.

 LDAP attribute used as user email.
 Default value is 'mail'.